 Cat.
 I Notions of good and evil shape many of our day to day religious and philosophical claims and arguments.
 This course concerns questions and approaches to what is often called ?evil,? through a study of classical and contemporary texts and problems.
 The focus of the course will vary, but will include metaphysical, moral, and political ideas about kinds and relations of goods and evils from different religious and philosophical perspectives.
 This study takes into account notions of error, ignorance, wrong-doing, freedom and responsibility evident in contemporary religious and philosophical debate.

-Cat.
-II The purpose of this course is to examine, from an historical, doctrinal, scriptural and philosophical perspective, major Western religions.
+The purpose of this course is to examine, from an historical, doctrinal, scriptural and philosophical perspective, major Western religions.
 The course will focus primarily on Judaism, Christianity and Islam.
 Other religions will be examined.
 The course will attend to the social context in which these religions developed and will examine their continuing influence on Western society.
 Suggested background: RE/PY 1731 and RE 2721.
-This course will be offered in 2014-15 and in alternating years thereafter.

-Cat.
-II The purpose of this course is to examine, from the perspectives of history text, practice, and philosophy, some or all of the following religions: Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
+The purpose of this course is to examine, from the perspectives of history text, practice, and philosophy, some or all of the following religions: Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 The course will attend to the social context in which these religions began, their relations with their culture, their rituals and their continuing influences in the East and West.
 Suggested background: PY/RE 1731 and RE 2721.
-This course will be offered in 2013-14 and in alternating years thereafter.

 Cat.
 I This course will review at an introductory level theories of ethics, individual figures in the history of ethics, and selected problems in ethics.
 The emphasis will be on philosophical or religious ethics depending on the instructor.

-Cat.
-I The purpose of this course is to expose students to somewhat more advanced or specialized study in religion.
+The purpose of this course is to expose students to somewhat more advanced or specialized study in religion.
 The focus will vary, but the material will be drawn from a particular religious thinker, a particular religious tradition or a particular historical or contemporary problem.
-Suggested background: three other courses in religion.
+The topical theme of the class will be provided as a modified course title in the course description posted online.
+RE 3721 may be taken only once for credit.